hayknurijanyan/sales-app-backend/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Set up environment variables:
-   - Create a `.env` file based on the `.env.example` file provided.
+   - Create a `.env` file.
-   - Add necessary environment variables (e.g., database URI, JWT secret).
+   - Add necessary environment variables from .env.sample file.
 4. Run the server using `npm start`.
 5. The server should be running on `http://localhost:4000` by default.

 ## API Endpoints

-- **POST /api/auth/register**: Register a new user.
+- **POST /auth/register**: Register a new user.
-- **POST /api/auth/login**: Login a user and generate a JWT token.
+- **POST /auth/login**: Login a user and generate a JWT token.
 - **GET /api/products**: Get all products.
 - **POST /api/products**: Add a new product.
-- **GET /api/sales**: Get all sales data.
+- **GET /api/sell-products**: Get all sales data.

 ## Usage

-1. Register a new user using the `/api/auth/register` endpoint.
+1. Register a new user using the `/auth/register` endpoint.
-2. Login using the `/api/auth/login` endpoint to obtain a JWT token.
+2. Login using the `/auth/login` endpoint.
-3. Use the obtained token in the headers for authentication in subsequent requests.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.
+3. Use the `/api/products` to get all products and add new product.
+4. Use the `/api/sell-products` to sel products. etc.